-For anyone trying to choose a financial advisor, Form ADV is an essential point of reference.
+If you’re looking for a financial advisor, the Form ADV is an essential point of reference.
 In fact, this publicly available paperwork must be filed with the U.S. Securities and Exchange Commission (SEC) by all financial advisor firms with more than $25 million in AUM.
 Form ADV includes dozens of pages of information about a firm, including its fee structure, total assets under management, other business activities, any disciplinary issues on record and more.
 Be sure to thoroughly do your research when choosing a financial advisor to trust your money with.

 Form ADV is officially called the Uniform Application for Investment Adviser Registration and Report by Exempt Reporting Adviser.
 Any investment advisor that manages more than $25 million must submit this registration document to the U.S. Securities and Exchange Commission and to state securities authorities.

 Form ADV includes two parts, both of which provide detailed information about the firm.
 Part I is a fill-in-the-blank form, and Part II is a brochure written in prose.
 The first part contains basic facts about the firm, like its fees, client types, assets under management and any disclosures.
 The second part is more of a narrative about the firm that explains its services, investing approach and any conflicts of interest.

 Registered advisors must update their Form ADV annually.
 The North American Securities Administrators Association (NASAA), backed by the Financial Industry Regulatory Authority (FINRA), reviews the document and approves any changes.

 Form ADV provides a wealth of information about registered firms.
 Potential clients should always review a firm’s Form ADV before they begin to work with the firm.